comanezz/the-monkees/README.md

 Milestone Project 1: User-Centric Frontend Development - Code Institute

 This is a website for the fans of the famous rock band "The Monkees".
-It allows them to watch their videos, listen to their musics, check out their tour dates and the possibility to contact the band to perfom to their party (chrismas party, birthday or Wedding).
+It allows them to watch their videos, listen to their musics, check out their tour dates and give the possibility to book the band for a perfomance at their private party (chrismas party, birthday or Wedding).

+This website allows the Monkees's fans to get information from any device.

 ## **Demo**